openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

-This would certainly be simpler for generating the very generic wildcard certificates (`*.${service.name}…`): they could be generated with the service, i.e. before creating the StatefulSet, and the pod vs. secret creation race would not exist.
+This would certainly be simpler for generating the very generic wildcard certificates (`*.${service.name}…`): they could be generated with the service, i.e. before creating the StatefulSet, and the pod creation vs. secret creation/update race would not exist.
 OTOH that only works well with such generic wildcards, which are undesirable.

 For generating individual pod certificates